City of Belleville COVID-19 Response

 Are you writing a diary or taking photographs during the current pandemic situation?
 Archives around the world are working to collect their community’s stories and experiences of the COVID-19 epidemic and lockdown, and the Community Archives of Belleville and Hastings County is no exception.
 If you would like to add your materials to the Community Archives collection to form part of our area’s record of these events, we want to assure you that there is a safe home for your materials right here in Belleville.

 We can keep items closed to the public for a particular period of time if you would like us to, or we can make them available immediately to share: it is entirely up to you.
 Get in touch with our archivist, Amanda Hill, at firstname.lastname@example.org if you have any questions about donating materials, or if you would like to send us your digital photographs, memoir, or other record documenting the experience of COVID-19 in our community.

 Belleville Transit is an essential service for our community and will continue to run.
-Belleville Transit has temporarily moved to On-Demand Services only.
-There will be no scheduled fixed-route service until further notice as we continue to work through the COVID-19 situation.
-Those who require transit for essential trips (employment, groceries, pharmacy, etc.) can book trips by:
+Belleville Transit has temporarily moved to a limited fixed-route weekday service schedule to allow for increased transit capacity during peak hours.

 - App - "On-Demand Transit - Rider App" is available for download in at The App Store and Google Play and can be used to book rides any time of day for any time of service.